 When a route reflector forwards a route, there are a couple of rules:

-- A route learned from an EBGP neighbor can be forwarded to another EBGP neighbor, a client and non-client.
+- A route learned from an EBGP neighbor is advertised to both RR clients and non-RR clients.

 Now you have an idea what the route reflector is about, let’s take a look at some configurations.